edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     This command creates IAM configuration on the Azure region `westus` creating a new resource group `constellTest` and a new service principal `spTest`.
 It also updates the configuration file `constellation-conf.yaml` in your current directory with the IAM values filled in.

-    CVMs are available in several regions.
-Constellation OS images are currently replicated to the following regions:
+    CVMs are available in several Azure regions.
+Constellation OS images are currently replicated to the following:

     * `germanywestcentral`
     * `westus`